Correctional Officer training

 Formal testing

-The Trainee Correctional Officer (TCO) will be undertaking formal competency, task and research based assessments conducted at regular intervals through-out the initial training period.
+The Trainee Correctional Officer (TCO) will be undertaking formal competency-based assessments, conducted at appropriate times throughout the initial 12-week off-job course.

 Two formal performance reviews will also be conducted throughout the initial 12 weeks.